Getting ready for your stay

 Read our what to bring page to help you prepare for your stay with us and how you can store your belongings.

-If you are staying with us after an operation you’ll also have a pre-operation assessment appointment where you can ask questions about your stay whilst you are recovering after surgery.
+If you’re staying with us after an operation you’ll also have a pre-operation assessment appointment where you can ask questions about your stay with us whilst you’re recovering after surgery.